GHRSST/GDS/l2p.md

 specified within each netCDF variable and its attributes.
 A best practice for naming the text strings in provided in {numref}`product_codes`.

-instead of using a `_FillValue` attribute and value for missing data, it is recommended to set missing pixel values to **0** and add the corresponding **no_data** meaning in `flag_meanings` attribute.
+Instead of using a `_FillValue` attribute and value for missing data, it is recommended to set missing pixel values to **0** and add the corresponding **no_data** meaning in `flag_meanings` attribute.